matan1008/urlopen/README.md

 git clone git@github.com:matan1008/urlopen.git
 ```

-Then just open it with Xcode and build it.
+Then just build it with theos and install it.
-The product will be written to build/urlopen

 # Usage

-To run urlopen copy it to `/usr/bin` on your jailbroken device and run it with the url you want to open:
+To run urlopen run it with the url you want to open:

 ```sh
 /usr/bin/urlopen https://www.google.com